 Health promotion is the process of improving and protecting the health of the public, including individuals,

 populations, and communities.
 Health promotion and disease prevention can be achieved through planned activities

 and programs that are designed to improve population

 health outcomes.
 Health promotion and disease prevention programs can empower individuals to make

-have unique implementation considerations.
+communities, which have unique planning and implementation considerations.

 In this module: